rasmaormane/testing/content/user-guide/getting-started/index.md

 but more modules are planned to be developed and included in the future.
 For more detail, refer to the [**Tools Section**](/#tools).

-2. Identify your uncertainty estimation goals and Look through the toolkit documentation and examples
+2. Identify your uncertainty estimation goals and look through the toolkit documentation and examples